2017 NATIONAL ALPACA FLEECE COLLECTION INTIATIVE

 What you can Expect Timing-Wise:

-We expect to have the fleece sold by early 2016, with checks to consigning farms sent out promptly thereafter.
+We expect to have the fleece sold by late 2017, with checks to consigning farms sent out promptly thereafter.
 We cannot guarantee timing, however.

 How to Consign: